-During your Manaslu trek, you stop for the night at local teahouses.
-Please remember you will be travelling across a region that is remote and far removed from the trappings of modern civilization.
+Accommodation for 13 nights in the mountain is included in this package.
+While trekking you stop for the night at local teahouses run by local families.
+Please remember you will be traveling across a region that is remote and far removed from the trappings of modern civilization.
 The teahouses along the trail only offer food and basic accommodation.
 It would be unrealistic on your part to expect amenities like that of city hotels at these rustic mountain lodges.

-Stay for 3 nights at Dwarika’s Hotel in Kathmandu.
-A luxury heritage hotel, Dwarika’s offers opulently furnished rooms, spa, fitness centre, swimming pool, restaurants, bar, café etc.
+Accommodations in Kathmandu and on the trail are included in the package.
+Stay for 3 nights at Hotel Shanker in Kathmandu, a luxury heritage hotel.
+The hotel which was once a palace of the Rana aristocrats, has been renovated and offers opulently furnished rooms, spa, fitness centre, swimming pool, restaurants, bar, café etc.

 As you fly into Kathmandu, you will be presented with mesmerizing views of soaring mountains and gentle rolling hills.
 The city of Kathmandu lies in a deep valley surrounded by a ring of green hills.
 Once your plane lands at the airport make your way to the terminal and meet our representative.
 He will be there holding a placard bearing our company’s or your name.
 He will drive you to your hotel and help you check in.
 In the evening there will be a trip briefing where you will be briefed about the route you will take, the condition of the trail and the important things that you need to keep in mind while trekking.
 Meet your guide and other team members.
 After the briefing, there will be a final check of your gear and equipment.
 If you have missed out on any of the items on the list you can hire or buy from a local shop.
 There are many shops in Thamel renting and selling trekking gear and equipment.
-In the evening enjoy a complimentary welcome dinner at an authentic Nepalese restaurant.
 Overnight in Kathmandu.

 Discover some of Kathmandu’s well known UNESCO World Heritage Sites.
 Head to Boudhanath Stupa, an important Buddhist pilgrimage site and centre of Tibetan Buddhism.
 This white domed stupa dates back to the 14th century.
 At the base of the stupa is a giant mandala, a Buddhist representation of the cosmos.
 The top has a square tower bearing the all-seeing eyes of the Buddha and a golden pyramid with thirteen steps, representing the ladder to enlightenment.
 Locals believe that the remains of the Kasyapa Buddha (a previous incarnation of Lord Buddha) is buried beneath this stupa.
 A large Tibetan community lives around this historic stupa.